[Skip to Content]

 31. Talk Show

 Submit one program.
 Delete all commercial breaks, but no other editing may be done to the talk show as aired.
-Entrant must be talk-show host.
+Entrant must be talk-show host, editor, or producer with overall responsibility for the program.

 Judges will consider opening, content, performance and style.